Igor Rostislavovich Shafarevich: in Memoriam

-After the defense of his thesis and until his death he worked at the Steklov Mathematical Institute of the Academy of Sciences (MIAN).
-Starting in 1944 he also taught at MGU, which is where in the nineteen sixties he founded his famous Seminar in algebraic geometry.
-In 1975 he was fired from MGU because of his participation in dissident movement, and the seminar moved to the Steklov Institute where it continued to meet weekly on Tuesdays.
-Having directed the Algebra Section of the Institute for many years he was credited with transforming it into a worldwide renowned center of scientific activity in algebra, algebraic geometry, and number theory.
-Although he was sometimes addressed as ``chief'' because of his administrative position and also because the word resembles his name, there was never anything bossy in his relationship with his students, colleagues and ordinary Russian people who later came to him for advice on social issues.
-He always respected his numerous students and colleagues, treated them as equals, and was ready to help them in their mathematical careers and during challenging periods in their lives.
-His closest friends were the ones with whom he shared his passion for mountain hikes (inherited from Delone) and some of whom even collaborated with him in his dissident activity.
+After the defense of his thesis and until his death, he was a member of the Steklov Institute of Mathematics.
+Also, since 1944, he was teaching at MGU, where in the sixties he founded his famous seminar in Algebraic Geometry.
+In 1975, he was dismissed from the university due to his dissident activities.
+His seminar had been moved to the Steklov Institute, where it still meets on Tuesdays.
+For many years, Shafarevich was directing the Algebra section of the Institute and was credited to the worldwide renowned center of mathematical activity in algebra, algebraic geometry and number theory.
+Although he was sometimes addressed by his students as a ``boss'', there was never anything bossy in his relationship with his students, colleagues and ordinary Russian people who later were coming to him for an advice on social issues.
+He always respected his numerous students and colleagues, treated them as equal, and was ready to help them in their mathematical careers and difficult periods of their life.
+Some of them were his true friends with whom he shared his passion for mountains hikes and who helped him in his dissident activity.